Nevada: Taxes

 Nevada's tax laws are intended to draw new residents and businesses to the state.
 Nevada has no personal income tax or corporate income tax.
 Since Nevada does not collect income data it cannot share such information with the federal government, the IRS.

 The state sales tax (similar to VAT or GST) in Nevada is variable depending upon the county.
 The statewide tax rate is 6.85%, with five counties (Elko, Esmeralda, Eureka, Humboldt, and Mineral) charging this amount.
 Counties may impose additional rates via voter approval or through approval of the state legislature; therefore, the applicable sales tax varies by county from 6.85% to 8.375% (Clark County).
 Clark County, which includes Las Vegas, imposes four separate county option taxes in addition to the statewide rate: 0.25% for flood control, 0.50% for mass transit, 0.25% for infrastructure, and 0.25% for more law enforcement.
 In Washoe County, which includes Reno, the sales tax rate is 7.725%, due to county option rates for flood control, the ReTRAC train trench project, and mass transit, and an additional county rate approved under the Local Government Tax Act of 1991.
 The minimum Nevada sales tax rate changed on July 1, 2009.

 The lodging tax rate in unincorporated Clark County, which includes the Las Vegas Strip, is 12%.
 Within the boundaries of the cities of Las Vegas and Henderson, the lodging tax rate is 13%.

 Corporations such as Apple Inc. allegedly have set up investment companies and funds in Nevada to avoid paying taxes.

-Gay rights
+LGBT rights

-In 2009, the Nevada Legislature passed a bill creating a domestic partnership registry which enables gay couples to enjoy the same rights as married couples.
-In June 2015, gay marriage became legal in Nevada due to the U.S. Supreme Court case Obergefell v.
-Hodges.
+In 2009, the Nevada Legislature passed a bill creating a domestic partnership registry which enables same-sex couples to enjoy the same rights as married couples.
+Due to the landmark decision in the case of Obergefell v.
+Hodges, 576 U.S. 644 (2015), same-sex marriage was outright legalized in the state.